 Recent competition success

-- Andrei Ivanov (Piano): International Piano Competition in Valencia 2017.
-4th prize overall and winner of Best Interpreter of Spanish Music.
+- Andrei Ivanov (Piano): International Piano Competition in Valencia 2017: 4th prize overall and winner of Best Interpreter of Spanish Music; 2nd Prize 'Silvio Bengalli' Piano Prize of the Val Tidone International Music Competition.

 - Ashok Gupta (Piano): Winner of the Accompanists’ Prize, Kathleen Ferrier Awards; Winner Emanuel Trophy, UK Festivals; Winner Chamber Music Prize at the International Telekom Beethoven Competition in Bonn 2017.